jeevanjoseph/stats201/README.md

 - `clodds` - Confidence limit odds - can be:
   -  PL - Profile Likelibood (conpute intensive, but works well with smaller sample sizes.)
   -  Wald - Default value, and requires lesser computation, but not good for small sample sizes.

+#### Oversampling

+If we take a representative sample when modelling a rare event, then this may give us very few samples.
+Instead we can build a better (more obs) sample by, say choosing all the events in the population and a subset of the non-events.
+Now there is a larger proportion of the event in the sample, and the sample is biases.
+This is **oversampling**.
+The effect of oversampling needs to be adjusted after the model is built.

+- Oversampling leads to the intercept being higher.
+This difference is the Offset.
+- To correct the bias, the offset is applied to reduce the intercept
+- The offset only affects the intercept and not the other parameter estimates
+- The Pi-1 value of the population - the proportion of events in the population need to be known to compute the offset.

+#### Result interpretation

-- In the output, always check the '**Probability Modelled**', make sure the model is modelling the desired outcome.
+In the output, always check the '**Probability Modelled**', make sure the model is modelling the desired outcome.
 - Model Convergence - make sure that the model converges, without this the results cannot be trusted.
 - Model Fit statistics
   - **AIC**     - Penalizes the number of predictors, but not sample size